ClimerLab/mrclean-greedy/README.md

 <output_path> - Directory to record results

-<num_header_rows> - (Optional) Number of header rows in the data file.
+<num_hr> - (Optional) Number of header rows in the data file.
 Defaults to 1 if no value is provided

-<num_header_cols> - (Optional) Number of header columns in the data file.
+<num_hc> - (Optional) Number of header columns in the data file.
 Defaults to 1 if no value is provided

 ### Outputs
 Greedy_summary.csv - File containing details of cleaning result.
 The following columns are recorded each time the program runs.